December 8, 2025

 What is UX?

-UX is all about intuitiveness, transparency, and user-friendliness.
+UX is all about intuitiveness and user-friendliness, focusing on a seamless user interface that removes friction.
 It has to be adjusted to the habits and requirements of your customers.
 UX specialists examine whether the internet user can take specific actions without experiencing any problems or difficulties.
 All the content, layout, and navigational elements have to be optimized.
 They all have to be understandable.
 Users shouldn’t think too much about moving around your website.
 Everything should be legible and easy to find, both in the desktop and mobile versions of your site.

 During UX optimization, we work on different scenarios, e.g., from the moment the user enters the main site up to placing an order.
 We check if all the messages and buttons are large enough and if they seem like they are clickable.
 Transparency is yet another thing.
 All the pop-up elements (not just ads, but a chatbot as well) shouldn’t block the screen and main navigation elements.
 The purchase form must be legible and show the number of stages that the user has to go through.
 It’s also important to offer shopping without creating an account.
 And the purchasing process itself ought to be quick and flawless.
 The mobile version needs to be adjusted towards mobile behaviors.
 For example, all the clickable elements should be placed within the range of a thumb.
 It’s just a part of what we mean by a website’s UX.
 There’s so much more!